AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 ---
 layout: post
-title: Impacts of Globalization on Food
+title: A Story of Food Globalization
 ---

-# A Story of Food Globalization
   Is is something we may not pay much attention to or that may have become normal in our everyday lives but the food we buy at the supermarket comes from further and further locations across the globe.
 If we just think of the products we ate today it is probable that some were grown or manufactured on another continent.
 With the fast growth and democratization of transports, the food we eat everyday no longer depends on the local production but tends to come from various parts of the globe.

   This has a lot of consequences that we are not always aware of.
 At a time when global warming is more than ever an actual issue we can ask ourselves questions about the ecological impact of this phenomenon.
 Does food globalization have an important ecological fooprint ?
 But we can also ask ourselves about the health aspect, does this change in the way we feed ourselves has an impact on our health ?
 Using the Open Food Facts Dataset we will discover and analyze the various impacts of this food globalization.